-The IMF expects that Canada will return broadly to balance over the medium term, before other G-7 countries.
+The IMF projects that Canada will return to balance by 2016, along with Germany, the only two G-7 countries expected to do so.
 This is expected to allow Canada to maintain by far the lowest net debt burden among G-7 countries (Chart 4.4.1).